es · en

 In parallel with his compositional work, he regularly appears as a solo pianist.
 Since 2010, López-Montes composes, adapts and plays along with the visual theater company La Maquiné, performing at Kursaal, Caixaforum, Teatro Real in Madrid or the Gran Teatre del Liceo in Barcelona, among many others, reaching more than 300 performances around four continents.
 Their play The Forest of Grimm received the Max Prize for the best children show, among other awards.
 In these works he has successfully integrated the contemporary language in the context of family theater, using extended techniques for piano and electronics.

-Since 2005 he teaches improvisation, harmony, sonology and mathematics at the Conservatory of Granada.
+López-Montes is professor of music technology at the Conservatory of Granada, where he has also taught improvisation, harmony and mathematics.
 He has offered courses and lectures at Hochschule Musik und Theater Zürich, State University of Londrina (Brazil), Reina Sofía Art Center Museum in Madrid, University of Daegu (South Korea), Staatsoper Stuttgart, etc.

-López-Montes is currently researching at the School of Informatics and Telecommunications Engineering (University of Granada) the development and the generalization of artificial intelligence techniques applied to musical composition, continuing his master thesis GenoMus: Prospection of techniques for computer assisted creativity through metaprogramming of musical genotypes.
+He is researching at the School of Informatics and Telecommunications Engineering (University of Granada) the development and the generalization of artificial intelligence techniques applied to musical composition, continuing his master thesis GenoMus: Prospection of techniques for computer assisted creativity through metaprogramming of musical genotypes.